hu-macsy/lama_old/scai/common/doc/CUDAAccess.rst

     ...
     SCAI_CUDA_DRV_CALL( cuCtxPopCurrent( ... ), "" )

-The class CUDAAccess has been introduced to make sure that a context is always disabled by the destructor of the corresponding access object.
+The class CUDAAccess has been introduced to make sure that a context is always enabled by the constructor and disabled by the destructor of the corresponding access object.

 .. code-block:: c++